FREQUENTLY ASKED QUESTIONS

 We are 100% donor funded so the final number supported will depend on our donations.
 We are equipped to provide daily meals to 450 individuals through The Wharf at this time.

-Visit us at www.resilience.ky and complete the Volunteer form.
-A member of our team will contact you within a few days of your submission.
+Complete the volunteer form and a member of our team will contact you within a few days of your submission.

 We are funding and supporting expansion of our partner agency programs for the delivery of meals.
 Food vouchers are being provided for our grocery partner locations.